alantanlc/mapstruct-csv/README.md

 1. Select 'Advanced Tables - CSV Table'
 1. Leave CSV settings unchanged (Method of locating script should be 'None' and leave File encoding input empty)
 1. Select 'Save settings'
+1. An 'Advanced Tables - CSV Table' box is generated.
-1. Copy and paste the generate csv text into the 'Advanced Tables - CSV Table' text area
+1. Copy and paste the generated csv text into the text area in the box.
+1. Save page